Every year, I enjoy looking back at my favorite images from the past year and picking my best Pennsylvania travel photos of the year.

 This summer, my family and I had the chance to visit the Pittsburgh Zoo and PPG Aquarium.
 While there, I decided to try my hand at wildlife photography, something I never shoot.

 While I got a few shots that I like, this shot of the zoo’s Amur leopard is my favorite.
 I love how it’s looking right at me with its piercing eyes.
-Even better, I really like that this was shot through glass, which always makes getting a clean shot much more challenging.
+Even better, I love that this was shot through glass, which always makes the photography much more challenging.